-The system will throttle the render rate to 30Hz.
-This creates some headroom for MRC to run so the app doesn’t need to keep a constant budget reserve and also matches the MRC video record framerate of 30fps.
-Note, videos have a maximum length of five minutes.
+On HoloLens, the system will throttle the render rate to 30Hz.
+This creates some headroom for MRC to run so the app doesn’t need to keep a constant budget reserve, and also matches the MRC video record framerate of (up to) 30fps.

 Mixed reality captures from Cortana voice commands and Start Menu tools create files in the following formats:

 The resolution of photos and videos can be smaller if the photo/video camera is already in use by another application, while live streaming, or when system resources are low.

 - Zero-latency video stabilization is applied when live streaming over Miracast.